Wazzaps/fingerpaint/README.md

 # Play with style
 fingerpaint --dark -o painting.png

-# Copy to clipboard
+# Copy to clipboard (using bash)
-fingerpaint --hint='Press any key or click to finish drawing'\n'Image will be copied to clipboard' -o - | xclip -sel clip -t image/png
+fingerpaint --hint=$'Press any key or click to finish drawing\nImage will be copied to clipboard' -o - | xclip -sel clip -t image/png

+# Copy to clipboard (using fish)
+fingerpaint --hint="Press any key or click to finish drawing"\n"Image will be copied to clipboard" -o - | xclip -sel clip -t image/png
 ```

 ## Install from source